jrprice/Oclgrind/README.md

 You will need to use a compiler that supports C++11.
 Python should also be available in order to run the test suite.

+GNU readline (Debian package libreadline-dev) is required for command history in the interactive debugger.

 Building on Linux and OS X (CMake)
 ----------------------------------